 Water is distributed from a central location by overhead high-pressure sprinklers or from sprinklers from the moving platform.

 In this type, drops of water are delivered near the roots of the plants.
+This type of irrigation is rarely used as it requires more maintenance and

 Centre Pivot Irrigation